jhudsl/Informatics_Research_Leadership/docs/02-team_guidelines.md

 And ultimately provides a [guide](http://www.opiniomics.org/a-guide-for-the-lonely-bioinformatician/) for the "pet bioinformaticians" that can be useful for both informatics expert employees/mentees and also for leaders of such individuals as well as for informatics lab leaders who employ lab-based scientists.

-Extending the major themes from [his guide](http://www.opiniomics.org/a-guide-for-the-lonely-bioinformatician/) and from his post about [clinical labs](http://www.opiniomics.org/the-lonely-bioinformatician-revisited-clinical-labs/) here are guidelines for lab leaders:
+Extending the major themes from [his guide](http://www.opiniomics.org/a-guide-for-the-lonely-bioinformatician/) and from his post about [clinical labs](http://www.opiniomics.org/the-lonely-bioinformatician-revisited-clinical-labs/) here are guidelines for multidiciplinary research lab leaders:

 ### **Avoid employee isolation**

-If possible, employ more than one informatics expert or at least collaborate heavily with others - especially those with experience working with human data.
+If possible, employ more than one domain expert or at least collaborate heavily with others - especially those with experience working with human data.
 Alternatively hire a more senior expert (with expertise studying in the domain you intend) with a higher salary.

 In Mick Watson's words: